Fernanda Contreras Gómez: 2018–2020

-2022: Grand Slam & WTA debut and first wins, top 150
+2022: Major & WTA 1000 debuts and first wins, top 150 in singles

 At the French Open, Contreras qualified for the main draw to make her Grand Slam tournament debut.
-She defeated Panna Udvardy in the first round for her first major and top-100 win.
+She defeated Panna Udvardy in the first round, before losing to 20th seed Daria Kasatkina.

 She qualified for her second and third major in a row at Wimbledon and the US Open.

-At the Pan Pacific Open, she earned her first main draw qualification in a WTA tournament and won against former top-10 player Sofia Kenin.
-As a result, she reached the top 150 in the rankings.
+At the Pan Pacific Open, Contreras earned her first main-draw qualification in a WTA Tour event and defeated former top-10 player Sofia Kenin.
+As a result, she reached the top 150, at No. 141 climbing 41 positions in the rankings.

+She made her WTA 1000 debut at the 2022 Guadalajara Akron as a wildcard, losing to Ajla Tomljanović in the first round.

-2023: First WTA Tour final & top 110 in doubles
+2023: WTA Tour final & top 100 in doubles

-Ranked No. 143 in doubles, she reached her first WTA doubles final at the 2023 Monterrey Open, partnering Kimberly Birrell after receiving a wildcard.
-As a result, she reached the top 110 in the rankings in doubles.
+Ranked No. 143 in doubles, Contreras reached her first WTA Tour doubles final at the 2023 Monterrey Open, partnering Kimberly Birrell, after the pair received a wildcard.
+As a result, she reached the top 100 in the doubles rankings.

+Contreras received a main draw wildcard for the WTA 1000 Miami Open.
+Initially, she was entered in the qualifying draw, but after withdrawals, Emma Raducanu entered the main draw with her own ranking instead of as a wildcard, and Contreras was promoted to the main draw, given a wildcard.

 Personal life

-Contreras was born in San Luis Potosí City, Mexico and grew up in Austin, Texas, where she attended Westlake High School.
+Contreras was born in San Luis Potosí, Mexico and grew up in Austin, Texas, where she attended Westlake High School.

 Contreras graduated from Vanderbilt University in May 2019 with a degree in Mechanical Engineering.
-Her grandfather Francisco Contreras Serrano was a Davis Cup member, a Pan American Games medalist and a Wimbledon semi-finalist in mixed doubles.
+Her grandfather Francisco Contreras Serrano was a Davis Cup member, a Pan American Games medalist and a Wimbledon semifinalist in mixed doubles.